ramkalahasthy/Getting-and-Cleaning-Data/README.md

    - calculates the means for these group_by and stores them in groupedMeans.

 ### To run this script type source("run_analysis.R") in the R console or Rscript run_analysis.R in a shell window.
-### The script was developed with R version 3.6.3 (2020-02-29) -- "Holding the Windsock".
-It uses the packages
+### The script was developed with R version 3.6.3 -- "Holding the Windsock".
+It uses the packages:

      - dplyr
      - readr